 Despite Little Boots’ glam crystal-encrusted stage personae, you are more likely to encounter Hasketh on a synth forum than on a pop music message board.
 A self-professed techie, Hasketh incorporates unusual instruments, such as the Japanese-designed Tenori-on LED touchpad and the stylophone, into her live performances.
 She is also attempting to build her own laser harp.

 We caught up with Hasketh last week in the midst of a manic move.
-Though she was schlepping boxes and her boyfriend's laundry home from a London launderette, she dropped it all to chat with us about her upcoming North American club shows, her spacey stage vibe and her laser harp.
-Read the interview after the jump.
+Though she was schlepping boxes and her boyfriend’s laundry home from a London launderette, she dropped it all to chat with us about her upcoming North American club shows, her spacey stage vibe and her laser harp.
+Read the full Q&A after the jump.

 Little Boots performs “Meddle” with a Tenori-on and stylophone on Later with Jools Holland.